webkit-development/mean-stack-start/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Running the backend server

+Run `npm run server` to run the backend NodeJS and ExpressJS server.
+The backend server runs on PORT 3000 so make sure there is nothing running on that server.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.